TCA Grants Program

 These small discretionary awards are intended to meet the need of the applicant, whether that be rent money for taiko storage, general maintenance, etc. You will be asked to provide a statement of how you intend to use these funds.

 Amount of Award:

-TCA has dedicated a total of $15,000 to be awarded under this grant program.
-It is hoped that multiple projects will be supported; therefore, requesting the full $15,000 is not encouraged.
-Similarly, please note that this is no longer a “mini-grant” program.
-As such, the minimum request is $2,000; you must request at least this amount in order for your proposal to be considered.
+A total of $23,500 is available in the 2022 Grants Program.
+It is hoped that multiple projects will be supported; therefore, requesting the full $23,500 is not encouraged.
+For Tier 1 and 2, the minimum request is $2,000; you must request at least this amount in order for your proposal to be considered.
 For Tier 3, there is no minimum amount required, however awards will not exceed $500.

-Please note that all of the below criteria must be met in order to be eligible for consideration:
+Please note that all of the below criteria must be met in order to be eligible for consideration in Tier 1:

 A 1:1 match is required.
 For example, if an applicant requests $2,000, that applicant should demonstrate that they have $2,000 worth of resources to dedicate to the project.
 Both cash and in-kind matches are accepted, and the match can be 100% in-kind.

 Applicants must be a 501(c)3 nonprofit or a Canadian nonprofit registered with the Canadian Revenue Agency.
-US-based fiscal sponsors may be used, and are required for an individual artist wishing to apply, as well as any groups applying from outside of the USA or Canada.
+US-based fiscal sponsors may be used and are required for an individual artist wishing to apply, as well as any groups applying from outside of the USA or Canada.